Check Cashing Guide (2026): Where to Cash a Check, Fees & Best Options

 2. Endorse the back of the check

-If you do not have a bank account, see how to cash a check without a bank.
+If you do not have a bank account, see options without a bank account.

 Common Check Cashing Problems